How to install a plugin

 This means you used phpMyAdmin but forgot to edit the .sql file to include your prefix.

 The most important principle to remember when changing your database is that you must do a backup prior to making the change.
 You can do a backup using phpMyAdmin.

 Not all database modifications will be done through a .sql file; for instance, any file which requires you to click an “Install” link from Admin > Modules is modifying your database.
 Be sure to make a backup!

-Some mods use the “TYPE=MyISAM” syntax when doing a CREATE TABLE, which is not accepted by some newer versions of MySQL.
+Some plugins use the “TYPE=MyISAM” syntax when doing a CREATE TABLE, which is not accepted by some newer versions of MySQL.
 If you get a message like this when running an SQL script: